 The material of copper valve suitable for the production of bellows must have good plasticity, high elastic limit, tensile strength and fatigue strength, good welding performance, and stable elastic performance.
 Because of these performance characteristics, austenitic stainless steel is widely used to make bellows.

 In the metal bellows copper valve, the metal bellows assembly provides an axially movable metal shell between the valve stem and the process fluid in the valve body to form a dynamic seal.
 The bellows bear the pressure, temperature and corrosion of the medium while bearing the compression and extension of the valve stem, ensuring that the copper valve achieves zero leakage during the life cycle.
 With the widespread application of bellows in the copper valve industry, the technical requirements for bellows are constantly increasing.
-The metal bellows for copper gate valves are constantly developing towards high pressure resistance, high temperature resistance, corrosion resistance and long life.
+The metal bellows for brass pipe nipple are constantly developing towards high pressure resistance, high temperature resistance, corrosion resistance and long life.

 High pressure resistant